DinMo

 Criteria for Choosing a CDP

-Even if some categories may have already been excluded after reading their definitions, there are still a multitude of players on the market!
+Even if some categories may have already been excluded after reading their definitions, there are still a multitude of players on the market.

 Functional Differentiation Criteria

-Data Structuring: The way data is structured affects segmentation, activation, or reporting capabilities.
-Your CDP's data model should be flexible enough to model your activity (custom tables, metadata, etc.) and properly use your customer data.
+• Data Structuring: The way data is structured affects segmentation, activation, or reporting capabilities.
+Your CDP's data model should be flexible enough to model your business activity (custom tables, metadata, etc.) and properly use your customer data.

-Adaptation to Technical Stack: For the tool to be adopted by all involved teams, it seems simpler to limit changes to the tools used within a company as much as possible.
+• Adaptation to Technical Stack: For the tool to be adopted by all involved teams, it is simpler to limit changes to the tools used within a company as much as possible.
 Besides reducing training needs, this precaution prevents potential employee resistance.
 Simplified connection to the existing technical stack also reduces timeframes and costs.

-Organizational Criteria
+Organisational Criteria

 Composable CDP: A Modular Approach